Breeze0806/go-etl/datax/plugin/writer/sqlite3/README.md

 ## Quick Introduction

 The Sqlite3Writer plugin enables writing data to Sqlite3 databases.
-Under the hood, Sqlite3Writer connects to remote Sqlite3 databases using github.com/lib/pq and database/sql, executing corresponding SQL statements to write data into the Sqlite3 database.
+Under the hood, Sqlite3Writer connects to remote Sqlite3 databases using github.com/mattn/go-sqlite3, executing corresponding SQL statements to write data into the Sqlite3 database.

 ## Implementation Principles

-Sqlite3Writer connects to remote Sqlite3 databases via github.com/lib/pq.
+Sqlite3Writer connects to remote Sqlite3 databases via github.com/mattn/go-sqlite3.
 It generates SQL statements for writing based on user-provided configuration information and go-etl's custom data types from the Reader.
 These statements are then sent to the remote Sqlite3 database for execution.

 Sqlite3 implements specific queries by utilizing the query process defined in dbmswriter, calling go-etl's custom storage/database DBWrapper.
 DBWrapper encapsulates numerous interfaces from database/sql and abstracts the database dialect, Dialect.
 For Sqlite3, it adopts the Dialect implemented in storage/database/postgres.